sushihangover/sushihangover.github.io/source/_posts/2015-11-08-xamarin-os-x-addins-location.markdown

 * `XamarinStudio-5.0`
 * `XamarinStudio-6.0`

-With that directory you will find:
+Within one of those directories you will find:

 * `LocalInstall/Addins`